Automated trading capabilities via MT4 trading platform

 A small commission fee applies when using CFDs to speculate on equity prices.
 This stands at 0.08% on UK and European shares (£10 minimum) and 1.8% on US stocks ($10 minimum).
 Spread betting is commission-free.
 Leverage rates of 1:5 are available on shares.

 Commodities provide an alternative vehicle for investment, with inflation and global supply and demand primarily affecting value.
 City Index provides fuel, metal and soft commodities markets in both spot and futures form, including UK Crude oil, cotton, gold and platinum.
+25 commodities are available in total.

 Gold markets start from 0.3 pips, while crude oil has a minimum spread of 1.5 pips, all with zero commission.
 The maximum margin on gold is 1:20 and all other commodities can trade up to 1:10.